What is an Inspection Contingency?

 Consulting with a Real Estate Agent

 During this phase of negotiations in particular, the buyer should carefully consider the advice of their real estate agent.
 A good agent will of course want the client to be happy with their home purchase - and thus should not knowingly recommend glossing over issues that are likely to be in need of immediate repair (according to the inspector).

 The agent will also be able to help prioritize the issues, guiding the client to the best course of action on each matter.
 It's also worth noting, that the agent should be keenly aware of the "pulse" of current market conditions - because depending on the status of the market, the agent's recommended negotiation strategies will certainly change.

 Form 35R - Inspection Response & Negotiations

 In the Seattle market, inspection negotiations are typically handled via the "Form 35R - Inspection Response for Form 35" which is used in conjunction with the terms of the original Inspection Contingency.
 When utilizing this form, the Buyer will either terminate the contract, request the seller make repairs, request modifications to the contract (i.e., price or financial concessions), or a combination of repairs & concessions.

-Upon receiving the Buyers inspection response, the Seller can either agree to the proposal, request an alternative solution, or refuse the buyer's response in total.
-If the Seller agrees to the buyer's proposal, then the Inspection Contingency is satisfied, and the parties agree to proceed to closing as normal.
-If the Seller suggests an alternative solution, the Buyer then has the option to accept those terms, or to terminate.
-The Buyer does have the option of suggesting yet another solution - however in doing so, the Buyer will VOID the Seller's proposal - meaning, the Buyer could end-up receiving no repairs or concessions at all.
+Upon receiving the Buyers inspection response, the Seller can either agree to the proposal, request an alternative solution, or refuse the buyer's response.
+If the Seller agrees to the buyer's proposal, then the Inspection Contingency is satisfied, and the parties agree to proceed to close as normal.
+If the Seller suggests an alternative solution, the Buyer then has the option to accept those terms or to terminate.
+The Buyer does have the option of suggesting yet another solution - however, in doing so, the Buyer will VOID the Seller's proposal - meaning, the Buyer could end up receiving no repairs or concessions at all.
 So, tread carefully in this case.